joreilly86/flocode-python-essentials/02-python-the-language.md

 - **Advanced** - Work with concurrency, vectorisation, and performance tuning.
 Profile and optimise your solutions.
 - **Expert** - Understand how Python works under the hood, design larger systems, and stay current with new tools in your niche.

-Use AI assistants when you get stuck, but treat them like teammates—not oracles.
+Use AI assistants when you get stuck, but treat them like teammates, not oracles.
 The point is to sharpen your judgment, not to outsource it.

 ## Closing Thoughts